-- The RJ45 jack serves as interface to the Ethernet PG/OP channel. - This interface allows you to program respectively remote control your CPU and to access the internal web server. - The Ethernet PG/OP channel (X1/X2) is designed as switch.
-This enables PG/OP communication via the connections X1 and X2. - Configurable connections are possible. - DHCP respectively the assignment of the network configuration with a DHCP server is supported. - Default diagnostics addresses: 2025 ...
-2040 - At the first commissioning respectively after a factory reset the Ethernet PG/OP channel has no IP address.
-For online access to the CPU via the Ethernet PG/OP channel, valid IP address parameters have to be assigned to this by means of your configuration tool.
-This is called "initialization". - Via the Ethernet PG/OP channel, you have access to: - Device website, where you can find information on firmware status, connected peripherals, current cycle times, etc. - WebVisu project, which is to be created in the SPEED7 Studio. - PROFINET IO controller or the PROFINET I-Device. - Schap.
-4.6 'Hardware configuration Ethernet PG/OP channel' page 69 - Schap.
-7 'Deployment PG/OP communication productive' page 167
+- The RJ45 jack serves as interface to the Ethernet PG/OP channel. - This interface allows you to program respectively remote control your CPU and to access the internal web server. - Configurable connections are possible. - The connection happens via an integrated 2-port switch - DHCP respectivle the assignment of the network configuration by specifying a DHCP server is supported. - Default diagnostic addresses: 2025 ...
+2040 - For online access to the CPU via Ethernet PG/OP channel, you have to assign IP address parameters to this. - Schapter 4.6 'Hardware configuration Ethernet PG/OP channel' on page 64 - Schapter 7 'Deployment PG/OP communication productive' on page 171